nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 Therefore, in order to enable undo, we could also keep track of any dispatched action, replay them all except for the last one and we'd be one step into the past.
-A corresponding data structure could look like follows, where we'd push applied actions to a list and have saved base state we'd us for recalculation.
+A corresponding data structure could look like follows, where we'd push applied actions to a list and have a saved base state we'd use for recalculation.

 ```typescript
 interface History {